autocrossblog/autocrossblog.github.io/_posts/2024-04-22-st-louis-autocross-event-2-2024.md

 **ProTip:** Just call this out over the radio so that course workers can be informed and fix it, no need to walk out on the course yourself to do something to the course.
 To be honest, that's probably grounds for disqualification...

 ## The Course
 Ouch, let me start off by saying, I have never turned so much at an autocross on the family arena parking lot as I did on the course yesterday.
 I am not sure I would define this as fun in a 2012 Mustang.
 We were the fastest car on the course?
-Sure, could it have been a more enjoyable experience?
+Certainly!
+Could it have been a more enjoyable experience?
 Absofrickenlutely.

 ## The Results
 Dave and I ran second heat in CAM-C. I started out running a time of 55.* with a cone, which based on the times I had noticed while working the course seemed to be a decent starting point.
 My second run I managed to drop a second off to get down to a 54.3* while Dave put down a 55.4* on his second run.
 Third run I managed to get to a 54.333 which would end up being my fastest, while Dave put down a 54.5.
 Fourth runs we both put down slower times, and then on our fifth and final runs we each put down a 54.1*, with Dave running a 54.162 to my 54.105, the catch being that I had a cone on my 5th run to negate the improvement and give Dave the win again for the weekend.